d33d33l4bs/proc/README.md

 # Introduction

-`proc` is a simple library allowing to play with processes: inject data, read memory, etc.
+`proc` is a simple library allowing to play with Linux processes (x86 64): inject data, read memory, etc.
 I made it to serve my own purposes.

 # Warnings

-You can use this one but remember that its primary goal is to store some ugly pieces of code I wrote for my projects.
+You can use this one but remember that its primary goal is to store some ugly pieces of code I wrote for my proof of concepts.
 Therefore don't expect to see a beautiful code or a pretty architecture.